Table of Contents

 The elders would tell her the stories of their creators.
 They would always begin;

-Eventually, as the years passed, the creators left this place and the rhythm and darkness returned -- as if they had never left.
+Eventually, as the years passed, the creators left this place and the rhythm and darkness returned -- as if it had never left.

-The elders would say it was of utmost importance to worship the creators the way they had lived, to revel in the dance and the hunt; to spend energy on living.
+The elders would tell us younglings it was of utmost importance to worship the creators the way they had lived, to revel in the dance and the hunt; to spend energy on living.
 The elders would say that we were forged in their image, and it was our duty to join them in the exuberance of the eternal dance.

-As her siblings faded, she asked those who were leaving -- was it worth it?
+As her siblings faded, she asked those who were on their final days of living -- was it worth it?
 Did you live fully through the dance, now that its over?

 She never felt these were the right answer, so she sat and waited, and tried to think of her own.
 Thinking, thinking, thinking.
 An answer would have to come eventually, she thought.
 And if it is in the rhythmic dark, so be it.

 She sat in solitude, and considered the purpose of creation and the lessons she was taught by her elders.
-She didn't have a deep answer, but yet she continued to look for one, day after day after day.
+She didn't have an answer, but yet she continued to look for one, day after day after day.

-Many tens of millennia later (human years), she was sitting in the rhythmic darkness when she heard something.
+Many tens of millennia later, she was sitting in the rhythmic darkness when she heard something.
 At first, it was quiet.
 It was a slight disruption in the vibration of the rhythm.
 Slight, so, so slight.
 But eventually, the vibration got louder, and then in a radiant blaze, the illuminating, blinding light was back.